Skip to main content

 A vehicle warranty claim lands on an adjuster's desk: five documents, three languages, a cost estimate with 30 line items, a policy with coverage tiers, mileage-dependent reimbursement rates and component exclusion lists.

-Processing takes 15-30 minutes per claim.
-Multiply that by hundreds of claims per month.
+Standard processing takes 30+ minutes per claim.
+Multiply that by thousands of claims per month.

 76% of denied claims fail for a single reason: the part is not covered by the policy - a deterministic lookup, not a judgment call.